natcap/invest/readme.md

 In production, the invest exe comes from prebuilt binaries that are an artifact of the `invest` build process.

-For development, choose either:
+For development, duplicate the production setup by fetching prebuilt binaries:
-  **A.** Duplicate the production setup by fetching prebuilt binaries `npm run fetch-invest`
+`npm run fetch-invest`.
-  **B.** Use any other locally installed, compatible, invest CLI (e.g. from a local python environment).
-To configure this, see `.env-example`
+Or build your own local invest binaries using invest's `make binaries` and then copy the entire `dist/invest/` dir to this repo's `build/invest/`.

 * `npm start`